 But sometimes excessive loosening or damage to the serpentine belt can disrupt the functioning of many components of the vehicle, and these components stop working.
 In many cases, serpentine belt failure can also cause engine overheating.

-Because the water pump stops or does not work properly, the flow of coolant stops in the coolant gallery of the engine, and the engine starts overheating.
-That’s why a bad or damaged serpentine belt must be checked from time to time.
+Because the water pump stops or does not function properly, the flow of coolant into the engine’s coolant gallery is restricted, and the engine begins to overheat.
+Therefore, worn-out or damaged serpentine belts should be checked from time to time.

 FAQ’s